 - Global KYC and AML coverage: Judging from online reviews, Token of Trust delivers excellent results in numerous markets around the world.

-Token of Trust Cons:
+Token of Trust Cons

 - Expensive: Token of Trust customers report that the company’s pricing is at the higher end of the spectrum.

-Token of Trust Pricing:
+Token of Trust Pricing

 - Unavailable online.

-ComplyAdvantage is another solution whose goal is to make compliance less painful.
-It offers customer screening and monitoring for KYC, but also transaction screening and media checks, making an ideal solution for all your AML needs.
 All the integration is done via APIs, and one of its key advantages is that you can try a free version if you’re a startup or scale-up fintech.
 For the sake of transparency, we should point out that Charles Delingpole, one of ComplyAdvantage’s founders, is a SEON investor.

 - Easy integration: Connect your system to ComplyAdvantage via well-documented APIs.